cockroachlabs/cockroachdb-runbook-template/system-overview/connection-management.md

 - The size of the connection pool should not exceed 4 (four) times the total vcpus in the cluster, presuming connections are evenly distributed across cluster nodes.
 Many workloads perform best when the maximum number of active connections is between 2 and 4 times the number of CPU cores in the cluster.
 - Configure the pool with the MIN connections = MAX connections = the connection pool size.
 Adjust when cluster topology changes.
-- Do not set tight, preferably any *idle -anything* timeouts, e.g. for idle connections in the pool.
+- Do not set tight *idle -anything* timeouts, e.g. for idle connections in the pool.
 This is best done in the application tier.
 - Set the *maximum connection life* to something between 30 and 60 minutes, as recommended in the [connection balancing](#connection-balancing) section.
 Less than 30 minutes may add a non-trivial re-connect overhead, particular with TLS.
 Over 60 minutes may make connection rebalancing sluggish.

 From a practical standpoint, connections pool products have either in-process (a library linked into application executable) or out-of-process (external process).